withastro/roadmap/proposals/0027-content-schemas.md

 💡 Don’t worry, it will still be easy to retrieve a post’s content when you need it!
 [See the Render Content proposal](https://github.com/withastro/rfcs/blob/content-schemas/proposals/0028-render-content.md) for more.

 </aside>

-# Goals ⭐️

-- Make landing and index pages easy to create and debug
-- Standardize frontmatter type checking at the framework level
-- Provide valuable error messages to debug and correct frontmatter that is malformed

-## Out-of-scope / Future

-- **This RFC is focused on Markdown and MDX content only.** We see how this generic pattern of “collections” and “schemas” may extend to other resources like YAML, JSON, image assets, and more.
-We would love to explore these avenues if the concept of schemas is accepted.

 # Detailed design